At a Glance

 ✨Tip Number 1

 Familiarise yourself with the Integrated Care and Health Pathway.
-Understanding this framework will help you demonstrate your knowledge during interviews and show that you're ready to work collaboratively with other professionals.
+Understanding this framework will help you demonstrate your knowledge during interviews and show how you can effectively collaborate with other professionals.

 ✨Tip Number 2

 Network with current Approved Mental Health Professionals or those in similar roles.
-Engaging with them can provide insights into the day-to-day responsibilities and challenges, which you can reference in conversations with potential employers.
+Engaging with them can provide insights into the day-to-day responsibilities and challenges, which you can reference in discussions with us.

 ✨Tip Number 3